…or does it?

 Objectification vs. Objection

-‘Sex sells’ has become a conundrum.
+‘Sex sells’ in marketing has become a conundrum.
 In one hand we are encouraged to be our most beautiful, to share more of our lives and look up to people who use sex to their advantage…

 …and in the other, we’re told to restrict our thoughts, not to objectify the opposite sex and tread an increasingly politically-correct line.